saviornt/NexusLite/Project_Development.md

   - [ ] Concurrency tests (basic loom model or stress tests) for lock ordering
   - [ ] Cursor-based iteration in core paths to avoid large clones
   - [ ] Optional sanitizer/miri runs in CI where feasible (nightly job)
+  - [ ] Ensure that the codebase is highly optimized and free of unnecessary allocations.
+  - [ ] Ensure that thread / CPU concurrency and asynchronous file I/O is being used properly to ensure optimal performance and reliability.

 - [ ] File I/O safety
   - [ ] Use `tempfile::NamedTempFile` for atomic writes (avoid symlink races)